Braffolk/thymer-charts/README.md

 The plugin extends the collection capabilities with two primary rendering modes:

-1.  **Chart Editor View**: A custom collection view that provides a split-pane interface.
-It displays the rendered chart on one side and configuration controls (JSON editors for data and series) on the other.
+1.  **Chart Editor View**: A customised collection view that provides a preview of the chart and custom previews of your data, series etc.
 2.  **Inline Widgets**: A DOM observation mechanism that detects specific link references (e.g., `[[Chart Name]]`) formatted as "Link with Icons" and replaces them with an interactive ECharts web component.

+## Example

 ## Data Model